Nepal's prime minister visits BJP headquarters, meets Nadda | Politics

 Nepalese Prime Minister Sher Bahadur Deuba visited the BJP headquarters here on Friday and met its president J P Nadda and other leaders from the ruling party.

 Deuba is on a three-day visit to India.
-This is his first visit to India after becoming the prime minister of Nepal.
+This is his first visit to the country after becoming the prime minister of Nepal.

+''Had a courtesy meeting with Nepal's Prime Minister Sher Bahadur Deuba in New Delhi.
+India and Nepal are not only neighbours but are also very close from religion, culture, language and historical point of view.
+I wish for Nepal's progress and prosperity,'' Nadda said in a tweet.

-Sources said the two leaders discussed strengthening the ties between their parties and also dwelt on the historical ties between the two neighbours.
+Sources said the two leaders discussed strengthening the ties between their parties and also dwelt on the historical relations between the two neighbours.

-Deuba was welcomed by Nadda and the BJP's overseas affairs cell head Vijay Chauthaiwale among others.
+Deuba was welcomed by Nadda and the Bharatiya Janata Party's (BJP) overseas affairs cell head, Vijay Chauthaiwale, among others.

 ALSO READ